hubtype/botSON/source/index.html.md

 * **context**

   Variables that will be always available at any state of the bot.
-They are recalculed every time there is an input, so, if a bot definition is changed, previous conversations will have updated variables.
+They are recalculated every time there is an input, so, if a bot definition is changed, previous conversations will have updated variables.

 ##triggers